LiveBench/liveswebench-site/src/assets/Report.md

 5. Revert the application of the gold patch and generate a solution patch file using `git diff` During evaluation, the partial gold patch is applied prior to applying the agent's solution patch (i.e. prior to [step 4](#task-evaluation)).
 ### Autocomplete Task
 The autocomplete task evaluates the utility of inline completions in making small-scale changes to repository code.
 The difficulty of this task comes from the dependence of the changes on code from the rest of the current file or other files in the repository.
 This task simulates the most involved form of AI-assisted development, where a developer's code-writing ability is directly supplemented by the completion suggestions.
-We evaluate autocomplete in two modalities: prompted, where a natural-language prompt is placed as a comment in the line above where the code should be generated; and inline, where a portion of a line of code itself is pasted and the assistant must complete it.
-This provides us with a comprehensive understanding of each tool's capabilities.

 Task instances for this category were similarly extracted as the edit tasks, the major difference being the localization of changes to individual patch hunks rather than entire files.
 Specifically, patch hunks were filtered to remove any that did not include code changes, had non-contiguous additions, or more than 8 line additions, leaving only sets of few-line changes.

-For the prompted tasks, each hunk was then passed into an LM (Claude 3.5 Sonnet) to generate a specific description of the changes.
-Hunks and their prompts from the same original task were then grouped back together to create the task instances.
-This process left us with 41 prompted autocomplete tasks with a total of 128 hunks to complete.

-For the inline tasks, we filtered further to restrict the scope of modifications to just a few hunks (at most) within one file.
+We filtered further to restrict the scope of modifications to just a few hunks (at most) within one file.
 We kept only hunks where we judged the changes to be feasible to reproduce given no information aside from variable and function names (and the broader context of the current file and other files in the codebase).
 For instance, we filtered out hunks that contained additions or modifications to string values like error messages, as there is no reasonable chance of an autocomplete model predicting the correct value.
-Grouping together by task left us with 29 inline autocomplete tasks with a total of 56 hunks to complete.
+Grouping together by task left us with 29 autocomplete tasks with a total of 56 hunks to complete.

 The inference process is as follows: